How to Build a Marketplace Website

 To make your custom marketplace more functional and convenient to use, you can integrate various APIs and SDKs to your website.

-- For Payment Gateway, you can use Braintree, Stripe, or Google Pay.
+- For the Payment Gateway, you can use Braintree, Stripe, or Google Pay.

-- To enable Social Sign Up you can use Twitter
+- To enable Social Media Sign Up, you can use Twitter

 or Instagram SDKs.